 Musical Weekly, China

-Hailed by Dance Europe as 'an exemplary ballet conductor who gets the best from the musicians without overriding the needs of the stage production and the dancers', Jonathan is increasingly sought after by ballet companies around the world, Jonathan was the conductor for the Royal Ballet's critically acclaimed 'Back on Stage' gala, the company's first performance after months of lockdown due to the pandemic in 2020.
+Hailed by Dance Europe as 'an exemplary ballet conductor who gets the best from the musicians without overriding the needs of the stage production and the dancers', Jonathan is increasingly sought after by ballet companies around the world.
+He was the conductor for the Royal Ballet's critically acclaimed 'Back on Stage' gala, the company's first performance after months of lockdown due to the pandemic in 2020.
 He made his Royal Opera House main stage debut with the Royal Ballet with Christopher Wheeldon’s Within the Golden Hour and Crystal Pite’s Flight Pattern, which was broadcast live to cinemas around the world and made for commercial DVD release.
 He was then immediately invited to return in the following season before being appointed staff conductor.
-This followed his debut with the company, conducting the first Royal Ballet performance in the refurbished Linbury Theatre with the London Sinfonietta in New Work, New Music.
+Recent credits include The Nutcracker, Romeo & Juliet, which was also broadcast in cinemas globally and DGV.

 Jonathan was appointed Music Director of Northern Ballet after making his debut as guest music director for Cathy Marston’s Victoria.
 A BBC Performing Arts Fellow in 2015 with Birmingham Royal Ballet and Rambert Dance Company, he has since been invited to guest conduct for both companies regularly, as well as Dutch National Ballet and Scottish Ballet in works ranging from Giselle, Cinderella (Bintley, Hampton), Nutcracker (Wright, Eagling & Van Schayk), La Fille mal Gardee (Ashton), Highland Fling (Matthew Bourne) to Transfigured Night (Kim Brandstrup), Ghost Dances (Christopher Bruce) and The 3 Dancers (Diddy Veldman).